neu-cs4530/team-project-4f/README.md

 Hitting the toggle map button again will return the user to the traditional game view.

+#### Adding new Fast Travel locations
+To add new Points of interests:
+1. Navigate to /frontend/src/components/world/MinMap.tsx
+2. Add points of interests as constant to the top section of the file. including its name and its x and y location on the Map
+3. Add the newly added constant into the list constant locationTitles within the same file.

 ### Feature 2: Fast Travel
 Teleporting to pre-defined location in town.